cashcowpro/gommand/README.md

 # gommand

-A simple way to define multiple application in the same command.
+A simple way to define multiple applications in the same command.

 ## Usage